kjones901/HW1/README.md

 By consolidating redundant code it is now cleaner and easier to decipher while maintaining the same layout on the user end.

-Although the webpage is unchanged on the user side, having cleaner code will allow easier maintanance and follow up work.

 This project was mostly done independantly, however peers Carly Staheli & Josh Davis were involved in a review process.